-Federal Student loans may have more deferment options while you’re in school and in repayment.
-Not all private student loans offer in-school deferment, unemployment deferment, economic hardship forbearance, and other features that might make it easier to stay current on your loan when you’re not able to make payments.
-Federal student loans tend to be more forgiving during repayment than private student loans.
-Be sure to check out the deferment and forbearance features of any private student loan you’re considering.
-While deferring payments on your student loans typically leads to higher interest costs over the life of the loan, this might be a feature that’s important to you and that you will need to have available down the road.
+- Deferment.
+Federal student loans may have more options to defer payments while you’re in school and in repayment.
+Most private student loans offer in-school deferment, unemployment deferment, economic hardship forbearance, and other features that might make it easier to stay current on your loan when you’re not able to make payments.Be sure to check out the deferment and forbearance features of any student loan you’re considering.
+Deferring payments on your student loans typically leads to higher interest costs over the life of the loan.
+So, make sure you understand the impact of deferring interest on the total cost of your loan.

+- Forgiveness.
 Federal loans may be eligible for forgiveness if you work in public service and other specific situations.
 Private loans do not typically have a forgiveness benefit.

 Brazos is here to lend you a hand

 For more than 40 years, Brazos Higher Education has been helping make education possible.
 As a Texas non-profit, we can offer you BIG savings on a wide range of private loans for students and parents.
 Contact us today.